 Dump the coins in a container, and have each person draw out a coin.
 Have each person share something significant that happened to them in that year.

-Purpose: This activity is a simple way for your team to get to know each other, and it’s a quick ice-breaker to loosen up team members before a meeting.
+Purpose: This team building activity is a simple way for participants to get to know each other, and it’s a quick icebreaker to loosen up team members before a meeting.

 In the spirit of fostering team collaboration, team building games stand out.
 They not only boost the team spirit, but also pave the way for deeper understanding and trust among members.
 The right game can transform a regular team into a cohesive unit, ready to tackle challenges head-on.